-- Demonstrates a fundamental knowledge of the Old and New Testament Scriptures in light of Catholic teachings.
+- Demonstrate a fundamental knowledge of the Old and New Testament Scriptures in light of Catholic teachings.

-- Exhibits a capacity to explain and apply the relationship between faith and reason through courses in both theology and philosophy.
+- Exhibit a capacity to explain and apply the relationship between faith and reason.

 |Course Number||Course Title||Credits|